luigiplatania94/RaycastScanner/README.md

 ## How to use the Plugin
 There are two ways of using this tool.
-You can simply use the C++ Actor Component or you can create a Blueprint class from the C++ Actor Component.
+If you are comfortable with C++ you can simply use the C++ Actor Component, otherwise you can create a Blueprint class from the C++ Actor Component and script your logic with blueprint.

 ### Using the C++ Actor Component
 Modify the code to add your own logic.
 My suggestion would be to set an RTPC everytime the metric is updated (every 16 frames).